JimmyJuare/data-analytics/DATA_Labs/Capstone_3/README.md

 **Author**: Teodoro Jimmy Juarez
 **Year Up United Data Analytics Training Academy** – Week 12 Capstone 3 **Date**: June 26th 2026

+**side note** I had to remake the repo as my last repo was having issues, I also didnt create a dedicated repo for this capstone until later as I was pushing to the main root data_analytics repo on my github, so that is why this repo is new as I checked and made sure it was set up per the instructions. thank you